Telephone Interviews

 The one big advantage of a telephone interview is that you can have your CV and all your notes in front of you.
 Have a summary of key points you’d like to get across in the conversation, in particular why you’re a good fit for the role and what you’re bringing to the table to the new employer.

-Prepare for Standard Questions
+Prepare for Standard Interview Questions

 Normally these interviews are conducted by Human Resource Professionals so are not hugely technical in nature.
 Often they’ll just want to verify the information you’ve provided on your CV and screen you out if you fall short.